Property Division Lawyer

 Complex property division requires the skills of an attorney coupled with the expertise of financial professionals.
 In-depth investigation and analysis helps us get to the facts in the valuation and the subsequent division of real estate and other property.
 Hidden assets must be located.
 Business revenue streams “off the books” must be identified.

-You are entitled to enjoy a similar lifestyle after your marriage has ended.
 While spousal support helps to maintain a way of life, ownership of valuable assets can make what seems like an uncertain future more secure.

 Contact a Marietta Property Division Attorney